bincyber/pkictl/README.md

         version: 1

 The above example will create:
-- a ECDSA-based [Root](https://www.vaultproject.io/api/secret/pki/index.html#generate-root) CA with a TTL of 2 years
+- an ECDSA-based [Root](https://www.vaultproject.io/api/secret/pki/index.html#generate-root) CA with a TTL of 2 years
-- an RSA-based [Intermediate](https://www.vaultproject.io/api/secret/pki/index.html#generate-intermediate) CA with a TTL of 1 year signed by the Root CA
+- a RSA-based [Intermediate](https://www.vaultproject.io/api/secret/pki/index.html#generate-intermediate) CA with a TTL of 1 year signed by the Root CA
-- a [Role](https://www.vaultproject.io/api/secret/pki/index.html#create-update-role) named `server` permitting the Intermediate CA to generate or sign TLS server certificates for any subdomains on demo.pkictl.com
+- a [Role](https://www.vaultproject.io/api/secret/pki/index.html#create-update-role) named `server` permitting the Intermediate CA to issue or sign TLS server certificates for any subdomains on demo.pkictl.com
+- a [Role](https://www.vaultproject.io/api/secret/pki/index.html#create-update-role) named `client` permitting the Intermediate CA to issue or sign TLS client certificates
 - a [Policy](https://www.vaultproject.io/docs/concepts/policies.html) mapped to the `server` role
+- a [Policy](https://www.vaultproject.io/docs/concepts/policies.html) mapped to the `client` role
 - a [Key/Value](https://www.vaultproject.io/api/secret/kv/kv-v1.html) engine to store the exported private key of the Intermediate CA
+- a [Policy](https://www.vaultproject.io/docs/concepts/policies.html) permitting retrieval of the exported private key from the KV engine

 Create PKI secrets from the YAML manifest file: